pmpergon/ReproducibleResearch/PA1_template.md

 weekly.steps <- by(activity3$steps, as.factor(activity3$day), mean)
 ```

-The resulting plot  bellow indicates that step per five minute interval increases in the weekends and in the middle of the week.
-Without knowing the particular activities of the inividual monitored, the elevated average number of steps on a Wednesday could be due to any number of reasons.
+The resulting plot  bellow indicates that steps per five minute interval increases in the weekends and in the middle of the week.
+Without knowing the particular activities of the inividual monitored, the elevated average number of steps per interval on a Wednesday could also be due to an increased stepping tempo.
 It is also evident that the "weekend" trend starts on Friday, a day that needs to be included as part of the weekend:

 ```r